alicht/intro-to-express/README.md

 But...

 ## Nodemon aka `npm run dev`
 What is `nodemon` you ask?
 It is a utility that will monitor your source file (app.js in our case) and automatically restart server.
-Otherwise, you would need to run `node app.js` after every small change in your file, annoying right 🙄 .
-We need to install it first, hence in your terminal run
+Otherwise, you would need to run `node app.js` after every small change in your file, which is super super annoying 🙄.
+We need to install it first, so in your terminal run

 ```bash
 npm install --save nodemon